groundcover-com/caretta/README.md

 Along those labels, Caretta uses other labels for Grafana's Node Graph panel.

 ## Need help?
-Feel free to reach us at our slack channel, or create an issue in this repository.
+Feel free to reach us at our <a href="http://www.groundcover.com/join-slack">slack channel</a>, or create an issue in this repository.

 ## Contribution
 Feel free to add your contribution to the project.